lukegeiger/ghostkitchen/README.md

 ### 4. KitchenModule Deep Dive

 The **KitchenModule** is composed of an **OrderCooker** and a **ShelveOrderDistributor**.
 An **OrderCooker** is responsible for taking in orders to cook, and notifying the consumer when they are finished.
-A **ShelveOrderDistributor** is responsible for shelving orders in the best possible place, removing them when a courier picks up them, remove them when there is overflow, or remove them when an order decays.
+A **ShelveOrderDistributor** is responsible for shelving orders in the best possible place, removing them when a courier picks up them, removing them when there is overflow, or removing them when an order decays.

 The **ShelveOrderDistributor** is composed of an **OrderDecayMonitor** that monitors the orders on its parents shelves and notifies the parent (in this case the **ShelveOrderDistributor**) when an order has gone bad.
 See Order Decay Extra Credit for more information.